VOVSn/codecollect/README.md

 3. Implement your changes, ensuring compliance with PEP 8 standards.
 4. Submit a pull request with a clear description of your changes.

-## License

-CodeCollect is licensed under the MIT License.
-See [LICENSE](https://github.com/yourusername/codecollect/blob/main/LICENSE) for more information.